infinite-table/infinite-react/www/content/blog/2024/03/08/how-to-select-cells-and-use-cell-selection.md

 ---
-title: How to use single and multiple cell selection
+title: How to use multiple cell selection in the DataGrid
 author: admin
 ---

-This article will cover some popular cell-selection scenarios in Infinite React DataGrid.
+The article will cover some popular cell-selection scenarios in Infinite React DataGrid.

 ## Multiple cell selection